Arora Pain Clinic

 Percutaneous endoscopic laser discectomy (PELD) could provide a solution if you’re struggling with long-term chronic pain caused by a herniated disc.
-Ripu Arora, MD, and the expert team at Arora Pain Clinic offer an extensive selection of cutting edge therapies including PELD at their branches in Torrance, Victorville, Newport Beach, California.
+Ripu Arora, MD, and the expert team at Arora Pain Clinic offer an extensive selection of cutting edge therapies including PELD at their office in Torrance, California.
 If you’re looking for a specialist practice that could genuinely improve your quality of life, call Arora Pain Clinic today to schedule a consultation, or use the online booking tool.

 Percutaneous endoscopic laser discectomy (PELD) is a procedure for treating patients who have herniated spinal discs.